sysbiolab/TreeAndLeaf/README.md

 devtools::install_github("sysbiolab/TreeAndLeaf", force = TRUE, build_vignettes = TRUE)
 ```

-For more info on how to use the package, check its vignette:
+For more info on how to use the package:

 ```{r}
 vignette("TreeAndLeaf")